 Oxfam classifies expenses in the statement of revenue and expenses by function.
 Expenses are recognized in the year they are incurred and are recorded to operating or program support to which they are directly related.
-Oxfam does not allocate expenses between operating and program support after initial recognition.
+Oxfam allocates expenses from the fundraising function to other functions after initial recognition based on percentage of use as disclosed in note 7.